EvergreenBasenjiClub/BasenjiOwnersManual/manuscript/Ch2-Living-with-a-Basenji.md

 This is a review of the system presented in the series _Super dogs are made, not born_, by Joyce O'Kelley, for developing and training puppies from birth.
 The series appeared in the January through May 1979 issues of _The Basenji_.

 If you are interested in more information regarding the concepts the review is based on or more detail in regards to training procedures, those five issues are available for $9 from Susan Coe.
-Also, further discussion of the so called "critical periods" of puppy development and the factors that contribute to each puppies individual personalities, can be found in _The art of raising a puppy_, by The Monks of New Skete.
+Also, further discussion of the so called "critical periods" of puppy development and the factors that contribute to each puppies individual personalities, can be found in _The Art of Raising a Puppy_, by The Monks of New Skete.

 ### Age: Birth through 3 weeks